 The District and Campus is presently reviewing the process that will be followed in determining which sites having similar characteristics would be appropriate to visit in accordance with the goals stated in the grant.
-Medlock Youth Village post-adjudicated population lives in the residential facility (both secured and non-secured facility) which makes the setting unique.
+The uniqueness of DCJJCS's student population where students are adjudicated for short periods of time into a Residential Facility makes the setting unique.
 Therefore successful, equitable schools will be sought for site visits.
 The selection process will as well include campuses where these students have previously been enrolled to determine causal factors behind the failure of the educational system to close the achievement gap of these student populations.
 Successful campuses will be selected using the following criteria:

-- What does the data say about this campus that led to this success?
+- 1. What does the data say about this campus that led to this success?
 In this single criterion, we will attempt to determine if similarities in the school's student groups compare to DCJJCS. - 2.
 Is the campus goal oriented and are the goals leading to the expected results? - 3.
 Is there involvement of stakeholders and what is the level of involvement that has led to this success? - 4.
 Who is being held accountable for the performance of students? - 5.
-What is the proximity of the campus and will these visits impact the much needed time that these teachers must spend with their students? - 6.
-Are the student high expectations held for all groups with accountability embedded? - 7.
-Are teachers empowered to make campus academic decisions? - Is there a positive attitude for all student groups regardless of ethnicity, linguistic, and economically disadvantaged variables? - 9.
+What is the proximity of the campus and will these visits impact the much needed time that these teachers must spend with their students? - Are the student high expectations held for all groups with accountability embedded? - 7.
+Are teachers empowered to make campus academic decisions? - 8.
+Is there a positive attitude for all student groups regardless of ethnicity, linguistic, and economically disadvantaged variables? - 9.
 Is there an clear understanding of the curriculum and "what" must be taught and "how" - 10.
 What is the campus' organization and are systems for monitoring and evaluating success in place. - 11.
 What type of data-driven interventions is in place? - 12.
 How does planning for success empower all stakeholders?

-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 057-814 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mall/FAX on School Years 2010-2013 Amendment No. of TEA.
-Texas Title I Priority Schools Grant Schedule #4B-Program Description Part 2: Project Management Cont.
+For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY on this page have been confirmed with 057-814 Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 Amendment No. Texas Title I Priority Schools Grant Schedule #4B-Program Description Part 2: Project Management Cont.
 Section A: LEA (District) Capacity Responses are limited to one page each, front side only, with a font size no smaller than 9 point (Arial or Verdana).
 Lack of Capacity -- If the LEA is not applying to serve each Tier I school (is not applying for grant funding for each Tier I school), provide a detailed explanation of why the LEA lacks capacity to serve each Tier I school.
 Not Applicable